 The Team

-The Computer Science & Engineering Department at NYU Poly is growing to encompass more cross-disciplinary research, and new approaches to computer science.
+The Computer Science & Engineering Department at NYU Poly collaborating with the computer science department at the Courant Institute of NYU is growing to encompass more cross-disciplinary research, and new approaches to computer science.
 This enables us to use computation in a progressive way that reaches into different fields.
 This project brings together a research team that has substantial expertise in computer science and biomedical research.
 Dr. Juliana Freire and Dr. Cláudio Silva have done pioneering work in methods for reproducibility and have a track record of developing open-source tools that have been adopted by scientists.
 They have received grants from multiple sources, including NSF, DoE, NIH, NASA, the Gordon and Betty Moore Foundation, the Alfred P. Sloan Foundation, the Keck Foundation, AT&T and IBM, to develop methods and infrastructure to support data intensive research, including support for publication of reproducible results.
 However, so far, their focus has been mostly on physical sciences.
 Dr. Guido Gerig and Dr Rumi Chunara have expertise in data-intensive methods for biomedical research, in particular in the areas of medical imaging and public health.
 Dr. Guido Gerig’s research focuses on the development of novel tools and processing pipelines for brain mapping to be applied to large clinical studies.
 Therefore, the lack of reproducibility, bias towards only publishing positive results, and low rate of confirmation of results are key issues in his research.
 He is also involved in the development and dissemination of open-source/open-platform tools including web-development and organzaztion for “Challenges” , web-based systems where researchers access biomedical data and annotated ground truth and compete in an unbiased way by publicly comparing results.
 Dr. Chunara’s work focuses on building and using data from participatory data for large population-scale public health surveillance questions, both in infectious and chronic disease surveillance.
 Thus she works with comprehensive biomedical information including genomic, molecular, physiological and phenotypic data sets and also is particularly interested in bringing together multiple layers of data types, doing so initially for influenza surveillance.
 As well, her work involves public facing and data platforms to generate and use these multiple relevant data sets.
 Accordingly, given the nature of working with multiple data sets, a central aspect of her work relies on standardization and reproducibility across all of these data and associated methods.
 Together, the NYU team will build upon their previous work to design tools and develop solutions that can advance reproducibility in biomedical research.
+Dr. Dennis Shasha has done extensive work on data intensive computing, started the reproducibility effort in the database community in 2008, and is a co-architect of some of the reproducibility tools that have come out of the collaboration with Dr. Freire and Dr. Silva.
+Because Dr. Shasha has worked closely with NYU biology professors Gloria Coruzzi and Ken Birnbaum on genomics and is currently working on a machine learning project involving predicting Alzheimer outcomes with Dr. Rick Kline of NYU Medical.

 The need for Keck support